Skip to Main Content

 Co-Production Expertise

-Experienced in structuring co-productions under South Korea's treaties with France (first treaty), Australia, and China (2014), plus navigating KOFIC's location incentive for qualifying projects.
+We structure co-productions under South Korea's treaties with France (its first treaty), Australia, and China (2014).
+We also handle KOFIC's location incentive for projects that qualify.

 03.